FiRe: Fine-grained Multimodal Reasoning for Enhanced Image Generation: Data Preparation Details

-\item \textbf{Bidirectional Expansion:} To maximize data efficiency, we symmetrically repeat the process by setting $P_\text{pre}$ as the target prompt.
-In this case, the roles are reversed: $I$ is evaluated as a candidate for $I_\text{align}$ and $I_\text{post}$ for $I_\text{misalign}$, following the same filtering and assignment logic. \end{enumerate}
+\paragraph{Bidirectional expansion.} To increase data coverage, we repeat the same construction in the reverse direction by setting the pre-edit caption $p_{\mathrm{pre}}$ as the target prompt $p$.
+In this case, $S$, $D$, and the verification questions are regenerated from $p_{\mathrm{pre}}$, and the roles are reversed: $I_{\mathrm{pre}}$ is treated as the prompt-aligned image if it satisfies all tuples derived from $p_{\mathrm{pre}}$, while $I_{\mathrm{post}}$ is treated as the prompt-misaligned image if it violates at least one tuple.
+We apply the same filtering and trajectory construction procedure to obtain additional corrective and no-edit trajectories.